 FluentU is a website and app that helps you learn Mandarin Chinese through authentic videos like movie clips, music videos, talks, news and more.

-Every video comes equipped with accurate interactive captions: Click on any word to see an in-context translation, pronunciation, example sentences and even other videos where the word is used.
-And since the in-player dictionary is contextual, you won’t need to guess at which meaning of the word is being used in each case.
+Every video comes equipped with accurate interactive subtitles.
+Click on any word to see an in-context definition, pronunciation, example sentences and even other videos where the word is used.
+And since the dictionary is contextual, it always tells you the exact meaning of each word based on what you’re watching.

-You can reinforce what you learn from FluentU’s videos with multimedia flashcards and personalized quizzes that adapt based on how you answer questions.
-In other words, the better you get to know a vocabulary word, the less often you’re tested on your understanding of it.
-Various types of questions in these exercises let you practice your listening, typing and speaking skills.
+You can reinforce what you learn from FluentU’s videos with multimedia flashcards and personalized quizzes that adapt to your answers.
+Various types of questions in these exercises let you practice your listening, speaking and vocabulary skills.

-The program is available to use directly on the FluentU website, but you can also install the iOS or Android app and continue from right where you left off on the go.
+The program is available to use directly on the FluentU website, but you can also install the iOS or Android app for on-the-go learning.

-If you want more audio exposure, Chinese Voices is the way to go.
-This project comprises a series of podcasts recorded by native Chinese speakers in Beijing.
+Chinese Voices is a series of podcasts recorded by native Chinese speakers in Beijing.

 The podcasts are made specifically for Chinese learners, so the audio is a little slower and clearer than if they were chatting informally with a friend—it’s a great way to get accustomed to authentic speaking and accents.